NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-02-security-and-microsoft-365-groups.md

 *The Direct members view lists Melissa Grant and Sarah Johnson, matching the HR security group's displayed membership.*

-## Troubleshooting

-No Phase 2 troubleshooting incident or resolution was supplied.

 ## Skills demonstrated